 241 Beacon was not listed in the 1929 and 1930 Blue Books.

-By 1931, 241 Beacon was the home of Miss Sally Fairchild and her unmarried brother, Gordon Fairchild, a stock and bond broker.
-They had lived at 391 Beacon in 1930.
-She is shown as the owner of 241 Beacon on the 1938 Bromley map.
+On March 31, 1930, 241 Beacon was purchased from Barklie Henry by Miss Sally Fairchild and her unmarried brother, Gordon Fairchild, a stock and bond broker.
+They previously had lived at 391 Beacon.

 John Singer Sargent was a friend of Sally and Gordon Fairchild’s parents, Charles and Elizabeth (Nelson) Fairchild.
 He made several paintings of Sally Fairchild and at least one of Gordon Fairchild as a child.